Three-dimensional maps and subgroup growth: Preliminaries

 The approach to pavings described above is largely due to Spehner, c.f. \cite{Spehner}.
-Another, dual, approach is due to Arqu\`{e}s and Koch \cite{AK}, and these two approaches to pavings are shown to be equivalent in \cite{Lienhardt}.
+Another, effectively dual, approach is due to Arqu\`{e}s and Koch \cite{AK}, and these two approaches to pavings are shown to be equivalent by Lienhardt in \cite{Lienhardt}.

 Arqu\`{e}s and Koch's approach is as follows.
 Let $P = \langle D; \alpha, \sigma, \varphi \rangle$ be a combinatorial paving.
 Then we assemble an oriented cellular complex $M_P$ in such a way that the underlying map $H_P = \langle D; \alpha, \sigma \rangle$ produces (possibly disjoint) links of vertices in $M_P$.
 Each link is a map whose edges are intersections of the two-dimensional angular segments (or, simply, labelled corners of its two-faces \cite[D\'{e}finition 2.2, 1) \& 2)]{AK}, c.f. discussion in \cite[p.~71]{Lienhardt}) representing the darts $D$ and emanating from each vertex, with the respective link surface.
 In this case, the latter should be thought of as the boundary of a sufficiently small neighbourhood of said vertex.
 Then $\varphi$ brings angular segments belonging to the same two-cell of $M_P$ together, which finalises the construction.
-We may also think of taking $H^*_P = \langle D; \varphi, \sigma \rangle$ as the underlying map and performing Spehner's construction as previously described (with the only difference that the r\^{o}les of $\alpha$ and $\varphi$ are interchanged).
+One may also take $H^*_P = \langle D; \varphi^{-1} \sigma, \sigma^{-1} \rangle$ as the underlying map and perform Spehner's construction as previously described (with the r\^{o}les of the associated permutations described in \cite[Proposition 4.1]{Spehner}, passing to the dual map).
 Finally, $M_P$ is a topological presentation for $P$.

-Thus, in Arqu\`{e}s and Koch's approach, if each component of $H_P$ is planar, that is, a connected map on the two-sphere $\mathbb{S}^2$, then all the vertex links in $M_P$ are homeomorphic to $\mathbb{S}^2$, and $M_P$ is a three-dimensional manifold.
-Given a paving $M_P$ with labelled angular segments, we can easily read off the corresponding combinatorial data; that is, we can identify the permutations $\alpha$, $\sigma$ and $\varphi$ that constitute its combinatorial presentation $P$.

-In the rest of the paper we follow Spechner's approach only, since we shall not distinguish those pavings which are manifolds from those which are not, and thus we do not need to include any specific information about their vertex links in the definition.